Book Uri Levine through The Keynote Curators

 As a passionate serial entrepreneur and disruptor, Uri Levine co-founded Waze, the world’s largest driving traffic and navigation app, in 2007.
 The app, nowadays used by more than 750 million drivers around the globe, was acquired by Google in June of 2013 for $1.1 billion.
 Another achievement he is proud of is Moovit, ‘Waze for public transportation’, where he was the first board member and an investor.
 Moovit, which is used by more than 750 million individuals worldwide, was acquired by Intel for $1 Billion in 2020.

-Since Waze acquisition, Uri Levin is actively pursuing his dream to create significant value for large audiences through the series of startups he founded.
-His vision is specifically intended to disrupt inefficient markets and improve under-functioning services, focus on solving ‘BIG problems’, saving consumers time and money while empowering them.
+Since the Waze acquisition, Uri Levin has been actively pursuing his dream to create significant value for large audiences through a series of startups he founded.
+His vision is specifically intended to disrupt inefficient markets and improve under-functioning services, focusing on solving ‘BIG problems’, saving consumers time and money while empowering them.

 Committed to spreading entrepreneurial thinking, it was only natural for him to take the next step with writing the book, “Fall In Love with the Problem – Not the Solution, a Handbook for entrepreneurs.”

-In line with his vision, Uri Levine dedicate significant time to public speaking engagements to audience around world, inspiring them through the lens of entrepreneurship and disruption, speaking of contemporary revolutions of markets and startups.
-His presentations rely heavily on his entrepreneurial and personal experiences with the intention to benefit people from the lessons he’d learned, and look back on both success and failures he’d witnessed along my path.
+In line with his vision, Uri Levine dedicates significant time to public speaking engagements to audiences around the world, inspiring them through the lens of entrepreneurship and disruption, speaking of contemporary revolutions of markets and startups.
+His presentations rely heavily on his entrepreneurial and personal experiences with the intention to benefit people from the lessons he’d learned, and look back on both successes and failures he’d witnessed along my path.

-Uri Levin is also motivated to encourage the next generation of thinkers and innovators and he head an academic workshop entitled “How to Build a Startup”, aimed at undergraduate and graduate level business students.
+Uri Levin is also motivated to encourage the next generation of thinkers and innovators, and he heads an academic workshop entitled “How to Build a Startup”, aimed at undergraduate and graduate level business students.

 Read More